apache/openwhisk-runtime-nodejs/docs/users/knative-build.md

 # Building and Serving OpenWhisk Runtime Build Templates

-All OpenWhisk Runtime Build Templates require a valid Kubernetes **Service Account** with access to a Kubernetes **Secret** that containst base64 encoded versions of your Docker Hub username and password.
+All OpenWhisk Runtime Build Templates require a valid Kubernetes **Service Account** with access to a Kubernetes **Secret** that contains base64 encoded versions of your Docker Hub username and password.
 This credential will be used as part of the Knative Build process to "push" your Knative application image containing your OpenWhisk Action to Docker Hub.

 ## Clone this repository